 Strengthening Development of Least Developed Countries in Asia and the Pacific to Support Implementation of the 2030 Agenda for Sustainable Development

-A regional Workshop “Strengthening development of least developed countries in Asia and the Pacific to support implementation of the 2030 Agenda for Sustainable Development” will be organized in Phnom Penh, Cambodia, on 17-18 October 2017.
-The workshop will be co-organized by the Government of Cambodia and the United Nations Economic and Social Commission for Asia and the Pacific (ESCAP).
+A regional Workshop “Strengthening development of least developed countries in Asia and the Pacific to support implementation of the 2030 Agenda for Sustainable Development” was organised in Phnom Penh, Cambodia, on 17-18 October 2017.
+The workshop was co-organised by the Government of Cambodia and the United Nations Economic and Social Commission for Asia and the Pacific (ESCAP).

 Due to a combination of low level of human development, low level of economic diversification and low level of income, 12 of the Asia-Pacific region’s economies are classified as least developed countries (LDCs).
 Economies in this classification are among the most vulnerable in the world as they continue to face structural challenges of low productivity, low economic base, low development and multiple other vulnerabilities, including those stemming from climate change.